anuramat/cfg/config/sway/README.md

 # Sway config

-pretty much everything is used, but:
+pretty much everything is used/defined, but:
 - marks
 - workspace names